slides document style.\small in the beginning of each

 instead, and be sure to load it

-after natbib
+after natbib:

 \usepackage{natbib,natbibspacing}

-environment.
+list environment.
 The list

 environment contains a large number of adjustable parameters, setting